mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 #### Financial Analysis (Page 3)

-On page 3 you can check out the Financial Analysis Section.
-You'll see Tidyquant and several other R packages.
-The links will take you to the tidyquant documentation.
+To get started with Financial Analysis in R, head to Page 3 of the cheat sheet, and you can check out the Financial Analysis Section.

+* You'll see Tidyquant and several other R packages.
+* The links will take you to the `tidyquant` & financial software documentation.

 ![](/assets/cheatsheet_tidyquant.jpg)

 <p class="date text-center">Cheat Sheet (Page 3): Financial Analysis</p>

 But, I'm NOT covering `tidyquant` today.
 It's just too popular.
 Check out the Cheat Sheet for the tidyquant doc's and tutorials.

+Onto the next R package...

 ## It's _not_ timetk